-- Period Covered: The period covered by any statement begins on the day after the closing date of the last statement filed, or January 1, if no previous statement has been filed. - Local Ordinance: Always check on whether additional local rules apply. - Deadlines: Due to the election being held early in the year, the deadline for the first pre-election statement for calendar year 2020 is earlier than the deadline for the semi-annual statement for calendar year 2019.
-A candidate/committee active in both calendar years may file the 2019 statement on January 23, 2020. - Deadline Extensions: Deadlines are extended when they fall on a Saturday, Sunday, or an official state holiday.
-This extension does not apply to the deadline for a Form 497 due the weekend before the election, or to any Form 498.
-Such reports must be filed within 24 hours regardless of the day of the week.
-Statements filed after the deadline are subject to a \$10 per day late fine. - Method of Delivery: All paper filings may be filed by first class mail unless otherwise noted.
-A paper copy of a statement may not be required if a local agency requires online filing pursuant to a local ordinance. - Form 501: All candidates must file Form 501 (Candidate Intention Statement) before soliciting/receiving contributions.
+- Period Covered: The period covered by any statement begins on the day after the closing date of the last statement filed, or January 1, if no previous statement has been filed. - Local Ordinance: Always check on whether additional local rules apply. - Deadline Extensions: Deadlines are extended when they fall on a Saturday, Sunday, or an official state holiday.
+This extension does not apply to a 24-Hour/10-Day Contribution Report (Form 497) that is due the weekend before the election, and this extension never applies to any 24-Hour/10-Day Independent Expenditure Report (Form 496).
+Such reports must be filed within 24 hours, regardless of the day of the week. - Method of Delivery: All paper filings may be filed by first class mail unless otherwise noted.
+A paper copy of a statement may not be required if a local agency requires online filing pursuant to a local ordinance. - Form 501: All candidates must file Form 501 (Candidate Intention Statement) before soliciting/receiving contributions. - Form 460: Candidates who have raised/spent \$2,000 or more file the Form 460.
+The Form 410 (Statement of Organization) must also be filed once \$2,000 or more has been raised/spent.

-www.fbpc.ca.gov Email Advice: Phone Advice Campaign Filing Schedule 01 Local Candidate 2020 - 05/19 Page 1 of 2 THE RESIDENCE OF THE PARTY OF T advice@fooc.ca.gov 1-866-ASK-FPPC Campaign raing Concour OT EDOCA CONTRIBUTE EDED CONTS rugerorz
+www.fppc.ca.gov Email Advice: Phone Advice: Campaign Filing Schedule 01 Local Candidate 2020 - 031120 Page 1 of 2 The state of the s advice@fppc ca gov 1-866-ASK-FPPC